zirkelc/commonjs-shim/README.md

 ## Usage

-This package provides both a sync and async version of this shim.
+This package provides both a synchronous and asynchronous version of this shim.
-Use the async version if you encounter naming collisions like `SyntaxError: Identifier 'createRequire' has already been declared`.
+Use the asynchronous version if you encounter naming collisions like `SyntaxError: Identifier 'createRequire' has already been declared`.

+## Shim

+If you want to make the globals available in your own code, you can do so by importing the `commonjsShim` function and calling it with the `import.meta.url` argument.

-### Sync
+### Synchronous

 ```ts
 import { commonjsShim } from 'commonjs-shim';